PaulSquires/WinFBE/README.md

 - Localized for 9 languages:
 - - English, French, Spanish, German, Czech, Italian, Chinese, Russian, Ukranian
 - Projects and non-project based editing.
+- Built-in Visual Designer for GUI application development.
 - Easy integration of Console or GUI based code.
 - Incremental compiling of code defined as a "module".
 - Easy including of Windows Resource files simply by specifying which source code file is the resource.
-- Seemless integration of the FreeBasic Compiler (both 32 bit and 64 bit).
+- Seamless integration of the FreeBasic Compiler (both 32 bit and 64 bit).
 - Codetip popups and auto completion.

 Requirements: